Explained: UAE’s new exam and assessment policies for students

 The updates include changes to assessment policies, notably the weightings of the three academic terms and the balance between formative and central assessments.
 One of the changes is the replacement of traditional exams with skills-based evaluations for students in the second cycle, specifically for those in grades five through eight.

-Instead of sitting for exams at the end of the academic year, these students will now be assessed through project-based evaluations that focus on the practical application of their theoretical knowledge, as reported by Khaleej Times earlier.
+Instead of sitting for exams at the end of the academic year, these students will now be assessed through project-based evaluations that focus on the practical application of their theoretical knowledge, Khaleej Times reported earlier.

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.